Mechanical Ventilation: Humidification (Respiratory Therapy)

 Learn more about Clinical Skills today!
 Standardize education and management competency among nurses, therapists and other health professionals to ensure knowledge and skills are current and reflect best practices and the latest clinical guidelines.

-Do not use heat moisture exchangers (HMEs) for patients who have thick, copious, or bloody secretions, expired tidal volumes of less than 70% of the delivered tidal volume, a body temperature less than 32°C (89.6°F), or high spontaneous minute volumes greater than 10 L/min.1 Do not use HMEs for infants.
+Do not use a heat moisture exchanger (HME) for a patient who has thick, copious, or bloody secretions, expired tidal volumes of less than 70%undefined#ref2">2 of the delivered tidal volume, a body temperature less than 32°C (89.6°F)2, or high spontaneous minute volumes greater than 10 L/min.2 Do not use an HME for an infant.

 The respiratory tract heats and humidifies gas entering the lungs, so it is warmed to body temperature and fully saturated with water vapor.
 The upper airway provides 75% of the heat and moisture supplied to the alveoli.1 When the upper airway is bypassed by an artificial airway during invasive mechanical ventilation, humidification must be added to the dry inhaled gas.2 Humidity is necessary to prevent hypothermia, disruption of the airway epithelium, bronchospasm, and atelectasis, and it keeps airway secretions thinned.
 In severe cases, thick airway secretions may occlude the artificial airway or obstruct the lower airways.
 Two types of humidification systems are available for use with mechanical ventilation: (1) active heated humidifier (HH), and (2) passive HME.

 During normal respiration, the humidity in the trachea ranges from 36 to 40 mg H2O/L,2 and the optimal required moisture below the carina is 44 mg H2O/L (100% relative humidity at 37°C [98.6°F]).2